iod-ine/snapista/README.md

 ```

 ### Installation
 I don't have an installation option yet.
-I will look into uploading it to PyPI as soon as I come with a cool name that makes it clear that that is not the original snapista.
+I will look into uploading it to PyPI as soon as I come with a cool name that makes it clear that is not the original snapista.
 To run tests, I manually insert the path to the local repository into Python's `sys.path`.

 ```python